lfk118/CSCI_4210_Project_3/README.md

 3.  	oppo Embarcadero Rd rm-n-coll
 4. S of Clarke Ave
 5. University Ave rm-s-diag
-7. University Ave on
+6. University Ave on
-8. Willow Rd rm-s-diag
+7. Willow Rd rm-s-diag
-9. Willow Rd rm-s-loop
+8. Willow Rd rm-s-loop

+You should notice that I only choose 8 detectors/stations along the road and you should feel free to use the data from any other unused detector/station if you want.